August 8, 2018

 Experts contend that these advanced driver safety systems that are becoming commonplace on cars are even more needed on commercial trucks.
 Big rigs can weigh as much as 80,000 pounds, and the consequences of a crash with a commercial truck can be devastating.

 Some of the advanced safety features, including forward collision, lane departure and blind spot warning, are intended to alert you to an immediate danger.
 Others, including emergency braking automation and lane keeping assistance, are intended to prevent crashes.
+However, even with these features, accidents can still occur and may require consultation with a pedestrian accident lawyer.

 Many industry experts and safety advocates, such as Consumer Reports, argue that tractor trailer manufacturers need to do a better job immediately in adding essential safety systems to new trucks.
 Safety advocates also suggest that older trucks should be equipped with newer safety technologies.